 This simple tool is designed to give you dummy text for use in mock-ups and development environments.
 It gives the option of generating text based on a number of paragraphs, words, bytes or lists.

 It's also available as extensions for the most popular browsers and even for some code editors and design applications like Photoshop.

 Stack Overflow is a community of programmers and developers that aims to help each other through a question and answer system.
 It boasts networking features and tagging, which allows better searching for questions.

 If you've got a question related to web development, this is the right place to ask.
 Make sure your question hasn't been asked before.
 Also, be sure to read the rules and FAQ.
 The community members of the site have been known to be overzealous at times in enforcing the rules.

 CodePen allows you to quickly write code and get a real-time preview.
 One of its biggest features is the ability to save your session- called Pens- and the ability to share them with others via its url.
 This allows a quick writing and sharing of code, which is a huge boon to those looking for a quick demo of a language feature or a solution to an issue.

 While CodePen seems to be the dominant option when it comes to "code playgrounds," there's no shortage of alternatives.
-JSFiddle and CSS Deck are good options here.
+JSFiddle is a good option here.
 Don't let the names fool you, though.
-They are both fully featured, meaning you can test not only JS or CSS, but the whole front end stack, just like CodePen.
+They are both fully featured, meaning you can test not only JS or CSS, but the whole front end stack.